Special-K-s-Flightsim-Bots/DCSServerBot/README.md

 AUTOBAN|If true, members leaving the discord will be automatically banned.
-SERVER_FILTER|Filter to shorten server names (if needed) MISSION_FILTER|Filter to shorten mission names (if needed) DCS_HOME|The main configuration directory of your DCS server installation (for Hook installation).
+SERVER_FILTER|Filter to shorten server names (if needed) MISSION_FILTER|Filter to shorten mission names (if needed) USER_LOGIN|Your login to ED's website.
+Needed to gather status information of the running server(s).
+USER_PASSWORD|Your password to ED's website.
+Needed to gather status information of the running server(s).
+DCS_HOME|The main configuration directory of your DCS server installation (for Hook installation).
 Keep it empty, if you like to place the Hook by yourself.
 GREETING_MESSAGE_MEMBERS|A greeting message, that people will receive in DCS, if they get recognized by the bot as a member of your discord.
 GREETING_MESSAGE_UNKNOWN|A greeting message, that people will receive in DCS, if they or not recognized as a member of your discord.